Nuggets vs. Timberwolves: Betting Trends, Record ATS, Home/Road Splits

 Additional Nuggets Insights & Trends

-- The Nuggets are 6-4 against the spread and 5-5 overall in their past 10 contests.
+- The Nuggets are 6-4 against the spread and 5-5 overall in their last 10 contests.

-- Three of Nuggets' past 10 contests have gone over the total.
+- Four of Nuggets' last 10 contests have gone over the total.

-- The 115.8 points per game the Nuggets put up are the same as the Timberwolves give up.
+- The Nuggets score 115.8 points per game, equal to what the Timberwolves allow.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.